 - Volume I focuses on California's transportation future and the transition to zeroemission vehicles (ZEVs).
-Volume I is the focus of the 2020 IEPR Update. - Volume II examines microgrids, lessons learned from a decade of state-supported research, and stakeholder feedback on the potential of microgrids to exploring how they can contribute to a clean and more-resilient energy system. - Volume III provides an update on California's energy demand outlook, updated to reflect the global pandemic and help plan for a growth in zero-emission plug in electric vehicles.
+Volume I is the focus of the 2020 IEPR Update. - Volume II examines microgrids, lessons learned from a decade of state-supported research, and stakeholder feedback on the potential of microgrids to contribute to a clean and resilient energy system. - Volume III provides an update on California's energy demand outlook, updated to reflect the global pandemic and help plan for a growth in zero-emission plug in electric vehicles.

-The following summarizes the results of Volume III3.
+The following summarizes the results of Volume III.